 Successful applicants normally explain in extensive and specific detail the relationship of the Beinecke collections to their project and its significance within the larger field of scholarly concern.
 Most of the holdings of the Beinecke Library in printed materials are described in Orbis, the online catalogue of Yale University Library.
 Early manuscripts and modern archives are described in detailed finding aids available via the internet.
 Books and manuscripts at Yale have been extensively described since 1926 in the Yale University Library Gazette, which is available in many libraries.

-Applicants are asked to submit the following items to the Fellowship Selection Committee:
+All materials must be postmarked by December 6, 2013.
+Applicants are asked to submit the following items to the Fellowship Selection Committee.

 If you wish to receive confirmation that your application material has been received, pleased include a self-addressed, stamped postcard with your materials.

 Awards will be announced in March following the application deadline.

 All application material, including letters of recommendation, should be addressed to the Fellowship Selection Committee and sent to the following address: